Jam 80 Cores, 768GB of RAM into E-ATX Case With This Tiny Board

 Adlink's COM-HPC Ampere Altra Server Type Size E Module houses between 32 and 80 Arm Neoverse N1 cores, six memory channels supporting up to 768 GB of DDR4-3200 memory (using six DIMMs), and 64 PCIe 4.0 lanes.

 The Ampere Altra Q80-28 SoC with 80 cores runs at 2.80 GHz and consumes around 175 Watts.
 Despite all that, the carrier board measures a diminutive 200×160 mm (7.87 x 6.3 inches), exhibiting spectacular compute density.
-You then slot that carrier board into a larger motherboard that can fit inside E-ATX cases, as you can see in the picture and video below.
+You can then slot that carrier board into a larger motherboard that can fit inside E-ATX cases to create the Ava development system, as you can see in the picture and video below.

 Adlink positions its Altra-based Server Module for workstations and 'inexpensive' edge applications that require low maintenance costs.
 The board has rather decent connectivity features (which can be further expanded using PCIe devices), such as four 10GbE ports, one GbE connector for remote management, and four USB 3.0 ports.
 The motherboard is also ready to install standard AArch64 Ubuntu 20.04 as well as Yocto Linux operating systems.